ppy/osu-wiki/news/2021-05-20-spring-fanart-contest-results.md

 Contest newcomer [**Kyvrin**](https://osu.ppy.sh/users/11589256) blasts into the scene with their utterly transfixing take on a sundress-toting pippi enjoying the great outdoors with sea, ground and sky motifs, earning a whopping **5517** votes in the process.

 Talk about a fearsome debut!
-This piece was tied for (and briefly overtook) first place multiple times throughout the contest, with some days showing a difference in votes of *less than twenty* overall, essentially a sneeze in the grand scheme of things.
+This piece was tied for (and briefly overtook) first place multiple times throughout the contest, with some days showing an absolute neck-to-neck race to the finish with sometimes as little as *less than twenty* votes between them.
+Crazy stuff.

 Kyvrin has put a serious foot forward here with their first ever entry, and we certainly hope to see them again in future contests!